For acute pain, prescriber shall not issue an initial prescription for an opioid drug in a quantity exceeding seven (7) day supply.

 Prescription shall be for the lowest effective dose of immediate-release opioid drug and must state “acute pain” on the face of the prescription.
 63 O.S. §2-309I(A).

-Requires doctors and chronic-pain patients to enter into a treatment agreement.
+Oklahoma Senate Bill 848: Requires doctors and chronic-pain patients to enter into a treatment agreement.
 Requires a patient be staged through a limited initial prescription, a limited second prescription, and then be formally advised that continued opioid use can result in addiction.
 Prescriptions are required to notate on the prescription if the prescription is for acute or chronic pain.